 Who can apply?

-The successful applicant is expected to attend the Convocation ceremony at the RACS Annual Scientific Congress (ASC) in May in the year of Fellowship for a formal presentation - in 2021 this will take place in Melbourne.
-The Fellowship recipient must also be prepared to make a 20 to 25 minute oral presentation at the ASC on their research work, including the contribution arising from the award.
+The recipient is expected to attend a formal presentation at the RACS Annual Scientific Congress (ASC) Convocation ceremony in May in the year of Fellowship.
+The recipient must also be prepared to make a 20 minute oral presentation at the ASC on their research work, including the contribution arising from the Fellowship.

 - The John Mitchell Crouch Fellowship book (PDF 3.26MB) has a profile of each recipient between 1979 and 2014.
 This book is updated approximately every five years.